-Selecting an appropriate tree is the first step of successful tree planting.
+Selecting an appropriate tree or shrub is the first step of successful planting.

 - Research how big the tree or shrub will grow to when mature.
 Mature trees can reach heights of 15 ft. to more than 100 ft.
 Some trees and shrubs spread out when mature and others grow upright and narrow.

 - Determining the tree's ultimate size and shape before you plant can save you the job of removing the tree or shrub in the future because it has grown too big for the site.

 - Select disease or insect-resistant varieties of ornamental plants.
 Contact Ask Extension to get advice or contact your local Cooperative Extension Service.

 - Be aware of the utilities above and below ground.
 Large shade trees should be planted well away from power lines.
 Plant roots and underground utilities are in danger of damage if they are too close.
 Always contact Miss Utility (1-800-257-7777) before planting.

 What is the tree's proposed use in the landscape?